Nobleaantje/ChasingBots/readme.md

-# Bot Template: Rambo The Rando
+# Bot ChasingBots

-This bot acts as an template for future bot submissions for the Nobleo Colour Battle Coding Challenge.

-Chooses a random location on the grid and charges towards it.
-Not to be underestimated.
+This bot will find the enemy with the most points and with tiles it is able to take, and chase them